yoctoproject/poky/documentation/ref-manual/variables.rst

          KCONFIG_MODE = "alldefconfig"

    :term:`KERNEL_ALT_IMAGETYPE`
-      Specifies an alternate kernel image type for creation in addition to the kernel image type specified using the :term:`KERNEL_IMAGETYPE` variable.
+      Specifies an alternate kernel image type for creation in addition to the kernel image type specified using the :term:`KERNEL_IMAGETYPE` and :term:`KERNEL_IMAGETYPES` variables.

    :term:`KERNEL_ARTIFACT_NAME`
       Specifies the name of all of the build artifacts.
 You can change the